WordPress/openverse/rfcs/20220309-feature_flags.md

 ## Rationale

-So far we have built features on a branch other than `main` and kept those branches separate till the features were ready to be visible.
+So far we have built features on a branch other than `main` and kept those branches separate until the features were ready to be visible.
 This has worked out so far but it is

 - **untenable**